 Applicants completing prerequisite requirements at an institution other than ATU during summer session II or fall must submit a written note from the course instructor(s) verifying the grade(s) earned in the course(s).
-These students will sign a form agreeing to have official transcripts on file in the registrar's office within one month from the date of fall registration.
+These students will sign a form agreeing to have official transcripts on file in the registrar's office within one month from the first day of the semester.